 In Cork, the community’s decline was attributed mostly to assimilation but emigration was a significant factor too.
 Many observant Jews simply moved to Israel or Britain where there are a larger number of Jews to live among.

 In Belfast, the shooting of a prominent community member by the IRA in 1977 and the kidnap of another in 1980 left the community feeling vulnerable and many simply packed up, never to return.

 Steven Jaffe who grew up in Belfast told IrishCentral, “The decline of the Jewish community in Northern Ireland pre-dates the Troubles and it is true that every regional Jewish community throughout the UK has also declined, except for Manchester.
 But I believe the Troubles did accelerate the process.”

 He added that a desire to live in a larger Jewish community was also a factor in the community’s decline, “For young people looking for Jewish marriage partners and facilities such as Jewish schools, kosher restaurants and social and cultural opportunities, a larger Jewish community in London or Manchester was going to be attractive.
 A number of Jewish families from Northern Ireland also made aliyah - the term for emigrating to Israel.”

-The community is too small to play much of a role in the politics of the province and most would lean towards unionist parties in part at least due to the their pro-Israel politics.
-However the community was on occasion used as an important intermediary between the orange and green traditions.
+The community is too small to play much of a role in the politics of the province and most would lean towards unionist parties in part at least due to their pro-Israel politics.
+However, the community was on occasion used as an important intermediary between the orange and green traditions.